Jayhawks' Bill Self masterminds epic championship comeback

 AP Basketball Writer

-Blitzed by North Carolina for most of the first 20 minutes Monday night, and after digging a seemingly insurmountable 40-25 deficit, the senior-heavy Jayhawks rallied for a 72-69 victory over the Tar Heels inside the boisterous Superdome to raise another long-awaited banner to the rafters of historic Allen Fieldhouse.
+Blitzed by plucky North Carolina for most of the first 20 minutes Monday night and digging a seemingly insurmountable 40-25 hole, the Jayhawks rallied for a 72-69 victory over the Tar Heels inside the boisterous Superdome.

-“I think when you’re the all-time winningest program — just by a small margin — and when the inventor of the game was your first coach, and the likes of Adolph Rupp comes from Kansas and Dean Smith comes from Kansas and Wilt Chamberlain comes from Kansas, the expectations are where being good is OK but it’s not enough,” Self said.

-“Nobody’s ever put pressure on me that we’ve got to win another one,” he added, “but I think I put pressure on myself knowing that this place deserves more than what we have won.”
+Self managed to calm down his disjointed team in the locker room, then get it back on a script for success: Pound the ball inside to David McCormack, ride the hot hand of Remy Martin and make crucial stops in the closing minutes.

 There was the 2010 team that spent much of the season ranked No. 1 but lost in the second round of the tournament, and the following year the Jayhawks didn’t lose until late January but were dumped by VCU in the Elite Eight.

-There was also the 2013 overtime loss to Michigan in the Sweet 16, and back-to-back years in which Kansas failed to make it out of the tournament’s opening weekend.
-More recently, there was the 2018 Final Four blowout by Villanova — which Kansas avenged Saturday night — and second-round exits in each of the previous two NCAA Tournaments.
+There was also the overtime loss to Michigan in the Sweet 16, and back-to-back years in which Kansas failed to make it out of the tournament’s opening weekend.
+And more recently, the 2018 drubbing at the Final Four by Villanova — which Kansas avenged Saturday night — and second-round exits in each of the previous two NCAA Tournaments.

-The Tar Heels were poised to add to the heartache on Monday night.
+The Tar Heels sure seemed to be adding another layer of heartache early in Monday’s game.

 They dominated the offensive glass in the first half, and scored second-chance baskets nearly at will, while Kansas went through long periods of offensive ineptitude.
-Martin was 1 of 5 from the field, his only make a clanked 3 off the backboard, and Wilson and Christian Braun were a combined 2 for 13 from the floor.
+Martin was 1 for 5 from the field, his only make a clanked 3-pointer off the backboard, and Wilson and Christian Braun were a combined 2 for 13 from the floor.

 At halftime, Self referenced the Jayhawks’ 2008 national championship comeback with his team, asking if they’d rather be down by nine with 2 minutes left — as they were that night — or down by 15 with 20 minutes still to play.